Getting from Arlanda Airport to Stockholm city

 Local trains

-The local commuter stopping train runs from Arlanda Central to Stockholm City station, next door to Stockholm Central.
+Local SL stopping trains run from Arlanda Central to Stockholm City station, next door to Stockholm Central.

-It leaves every 30 minutes, takes around 40 minutes and costs 169 SEK (156 SEK for under 20s and over 65s).
+They leave every 30 minutes, take around 40 minutes and cost 177 SEK (26 SEK for under 20s).
 Timetables and tickets are available online.

 Public bus and commuter train

-Bus #583 departs from outside Terminal 5 at Arlanda every 15 minutes or so, bound for Märsta station.
+Bus #583 departs from outside Terminals 2&3 at Arlanda every 15 minutes or so, bound for Märsta station.

 Get off when you reach Märsta (this part takes around 15 minutes) and then switch to a #41 or #42X commuter train heading for Nynäshamn.
 The bus stops right by the train station, making transfers quick and easy.